Click on the links below to access topics you can find on this page.

 According to 2 CFR §200.56 and §200.414 indirect cost rates help compensate the treasurer, business manager, human resources officer and offices of operation and plant maintenance services for costs associated with applicable federal projects, for example, payroll, purchase orders and personnel.
 Districts calculate the indirect rate when completing their indirect cost rate proposals.
 The rate is the ratio of total, allowable indirect costs to modified total direct costs (less excluded costs).

-If you would like to apply for a rate, please use the links below to fill out an Indirect Cost Rate (IRC) Workbook.
-Direct any questions you may have to indirect email@example.com.
+If you would like to apply for a rate, please use the links below to fill out an Indirect Cost Rate (ICR) Workbook.
+Direct any questions you may have to indirect firstname.lastname@example.org.